CARING FOR YOUR PET BUNNY

 Nail Clippers and Coagulant – Your rabbit’s nails should be trimmed with a small animal nail clipper.
 Take care not to trim too short or cut into the blood vessels running through each nail.
 Should this happen, have a blood coagulant waiting and ready to use.

 Chew Blocks – Your rabbit’s teeth will grow throughout his life.
 Give him a variety of safe chewing aids to keep his teeth trimmed.
-Ask your pet counsellor for recommended products for rabbits to chew.
 Check your rabbit’s teeth regularly for a condition called malocclusion (improper bite), which prevents him from eating normally.
 If a rabbit is suffering from malocclusion (or under bite), the lower teeth slide over the top teeth.
 If you suspect your rabbit has this problem, please see your veterinarian.

 Harness and Leash – Your rabbit is a fast runner, so letting him roam around in the yard, on his own, is not safe.
 A rabbit harness should fit snug and be comfortable.
 This will allow him to hop and jump around while keeping him out of harms way.
 Never leave your bunny unattended outdoors.